Mirlenko/CV/certificates/README.md

+# To view the certificates in English, please follow the links provided for each course.

 ## Specialization, made of 6 courses:
 * Data Analysis and Machine Learning.
 Yandex & MIPT (Moscow Institute of Physics and Technology)